What is a barrister?

 Many other barristers are ‘employed’ or in-house and work for organisations in the public and private sector, or as barristers in law firms alongside solicitors.

-A limited number of senior barristers receive 'silk' - becoming Queen's Counsel - as a mark of outstanding ability.
+A limited number of senior barristers receive 'silk' - becoming King's Counsel - as a mark of outstanding ability.
 They are normally instructed in very serious or complex cases.
-Most senior judges once practised as QCs.
+Most senior judges once practised as KCs.